tomwhross/pdb-tutorial/README.md

 addition issue.

-### The 5 `pdb` commands that will leave you speechless
+### The 5 `pdb` commands that will leave you "speechless"

-Taken directly from the `pdb` documentation, these are the six commands that, once you learn them, you won't know how you lived without them.
+Taken directly from the `pdb` documentation, these are the five commands that, once you learn them, you won't know how you lived without them.

 1. `l(ist)` - Displays 11 lines around the current line or continue the previous listing.